roytam1/palemoon-source-tracking/platform/README.md

 If you fork this repository to perform your own work on it, please consider offering improvement patches upstream to its origin to mutually improve the platform and build a future for XUL.

-## Looking for Pale Moon and Basilisk?
-As of [`Issue #969`](https://repo.palemoon.org/MoonchildProductions/UXP/issues/969), release versions `28.9.0` and `2020.03.04` respectively, they have been split off into their own dedicated repositories located at [`MoonchildProductions/Pale-Moon`](https://repo.palemoon.org/MoonchildProductions/Pale-Moon) and [`MoonchildProductions/Basilisk`](https://repo.palemoon.org/MoonchildProductions/Basilisk).